lara-zeus/wind/README.md

 - 🔥 you can add logos for all categories.
 - 🔥 direct URL to contact on specific category.

+## full documentation

+> visit our website to get the full documentation: https://larazeus.com

 ## Installation

 You can install the package via composer: